qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - How do I delete the attachment after reading
 - How to attache attachments??
 - How can I delete email attachments I don't need?
-- How do I delete email attachments?
 - How do I delete attachments
 - How do I delete email attachments from EasilyDo?
-- How do I delete email attachments?
 - How to delete attachments
 - How do I delete attachments that have been saved?
 - How do I delete old PDF files from my attachment file?
 Susan